top of page

 The TAVIVAT project aims to transform the food system in French Polynesia into a sustainable and healthy model:

-2. Agronomic and Nutritional Characterization: Analyze these varieties in terms of agronomic characteristics (yield, adaptation to the Polynesian climate and soils) and nutritional qualities.
+2. Agronomic and Nutritional Characterization: Analyze these varieties in terms of agronomic characteristics (yield, adaptation to Polynesian climate and soils) and nutritional qualities.

 5. Recommendations: Formulate recommendations on the most promising varieties for local cultivation, taking into account various criteria such as sustainability, processing, and consumer acceptability.